 Summertime is the best because it usually means family vacation.
 My hubby wanted to take a few full-on road trips this summer that would have taken about a week and a half and cost a small fortune.
 Luckily, I was able to convince him to take a few day trips instead.
 If you and your family thought of going on an international trip instead, make sure to have your visas ready.
 If you don't, consulates, like the Italian Consulate Los Angeles, can help you acquire them.

 There are several reasons why I love day tripping over a full blown road trip.
 First of all, a day trip is much less expensive.
 If you plan it out right, you can picnic instead of eating at a restaurant, and you don't have to pay for a hotel.
-Which leads me to my second reason - you get to sleep in your own comfortable bed at the end of the day.
-The third reason is that you can plan around your work schedule and not even need to take any time off.
+Which leads me to my second reason - you get to sleep in your own comfortable bed, which might've been equipped with products like mattress heating pad, at the end of the day.
+The third reason is that you can plan around your work schedule and not even need to take any time off as long as you pre-plan your route to make sure that your travel time is optimal.
 Finally, it's amazing the amount of memories you can make with your family in just one day.

 So, we've already taken a couple of day trips this summer and I think we have probably one left in us before the summer is over.